Generating Prime Numbers -- A Fast New Method: Algorithm to generate primes

 \section{Algorithm to generate primes}

-To generate prime numbers to any given limit, the third method is the fastest and the best among the three methods that we have discussed.
-Here, we present an algorithm corresponding to the third method only that is based on Theorems \ref{ct5} and \ref{ct6}.
-It is easy to check whether a given natural number is prime or not by comparing with the list of primes already generated provided the number is within the list.
+To generate prime numbers to any large extend, the third method is the fastest and the best among the three methods that we have discussed.
+Here, we present algorithm corresponding to the third method only that is based on Lemma \ref{b1} and Theorems \ref{c6} and \ref{c7}.
+It is easy to check whether a given natural number is prime or not by comparing with the list of primes already generated provided the number is less than or equal to any prime that was already generated.